 If you have friends that love to be in their gardens, take that opportunity to give them a set of solar lamps and upgraded rechargeable batteries.
 You don’t have to tell them about the emergency uses of this set up right away – save that for a day they might need it.

-My favorite: These are beautiful, but like all solar yard lights, they have mixed reviews.
+My favorite: A set of 8, but like all solar yard lights, they have mixed reviews.
 I suspect it is because nearly every solar yard light ships with cheap batteries – so more important than the light itself, is the choice of battery.
 Whatever lights you end up getting, replace the batteries with the consistently great eneloop battery and your loved one will be able to have both a backup light source and a way to charge batteries in the sun.

 12. Hanging Window Plant Shelves